How long are the pieces and where do I buy them?

 You keep talking about control joints and fiber mesh, what are they?

 A control joint is nothing more than a cut, roughly 25% of the way into the concrete which provides a weak link in the event that stress occurs.
 These are the same joints that you will find on your sidewalks and driveway.
 By providing a mechanism to absorb ground shift, a weak link, we have more control over where cracking will occur.

 Additionally we blend fiber mesh throughout the concrete mix much like straw in ancient adobe clay structures.
 Fiber mesh, first developed by the Federal Highway Department, is a polypropylene fibrous admixture which is blended into the concrete and keeps the concrete from shrink cracking during the first critical 24-48 hours of the curing process.
 The propensity for cracking occurs early in the life cycle of all concrete and may not present itself until stress is applied.
-Additionally, fiber mesh greatly enhances the impact resistance of your concrete, making it much less likely to chip or fracture if it is hit by an object.

-Why doesn?t concrete edging require a footing?
+Why doesn't concrete edging require a footing?

 By definition, a footing is a monolithic piece of concrete, poured to stabilize and distribute the weight of the structure above.
 Footings are required to properly stabilize individual blocks and brick and to keep them from sinking or shifting, relative to each other.
 Concrete edging is really a footing in itself in the sense that it is poured in one continuous piece.
 Much like a sidewalk or driveway, which do not require footings either, concrete edging cannot shift because it is one monolithic piece.
 We do level and compact the grade as necessary to form a stable base for our edging as a part of our installation process.

 Can you guarantee that the color we chose will look exactly like the sample?